AlistairHopkins92/wdi-project-1/README.md

 ###The Project requirements:

--Display a game in the browser.
++ Display a game in the browser.
--The game should be playable by two players or consist of a series of levels if one player.
++ The game should be playable by two players or consist of a series of levels if one player.
--The project should not use dedicated library for game making.
++ The project should not use dedicated library for game making.

 ###Technologies:

-The box game is built with HTML/CSS and Javascript, it used the following librairies: jQuery soundJS animate.css
+The box game is built with HTML/CSS and Javascript, it used the following librairies:
++ jQuery
++ soundJS
++ animate.css

 ###Credits:
--fill me in" sound effect taken from Craig David's No.1 debut single "fill me in".
++ "fill me in" sound effect taken from Craig David's No.1 debut single "fill me in".
-"TearingPaper" sound effect taken from (http://soundbible.com)
++ "TearingPaper" sound effect taken from (http://soundbible.com)